mr-eggplant/EATA/README.md

 outputs = adapt_model(inputs)  # now it infers and adapts!

-optimization
 ```
 Notes:
 - fishers are pre-calculated (see main.py) for preventing forgetting,
-- e_margin and d_margin are two parameters for selective (sample-adaptive)
+- e_margin and d_margin are two parameters for selective (sample-adaptive) optimization.

 ## Example: Adapting a pre-trained ResNet-50 model on ImageNet-C (Corruption).